ryndh/locales-pr-bumper/README.md

 ## TODO:

-- Add monorepo support to only modify the _closest_ package file, update the pull request title to not includ a specific release version, and to append the package name and version to the pull request description.
+- Add monorepo support to only modify each _closest_ package file to a change, update the pull request title to not include a specific release version, and to append the package name and version to the pull request description.
 Ex:

 ```
 - conclusion: 1.2.3